AgustinhoIA/Sketchpad/README.md

 A simple sketchpad website

 things to solve:
-   take input from the user to determine how many squares per side must be generated
-        first as a button, then as a slide.

-try to make a nested addEventListener try making an if nested inside
+how to make a rang slider to select the size pf the grid

 to make a "rainbow" effect try to make a script that takes a random color from a pre-selected array and changes the background color to that

-buttons that change the color of the drawing
+   make buttons that change a variable, allowing to change the color of the drawing